-The prize will be formally awarded at an event in London on January 17, 2022.
+The prize was formally awarded in London on July 4, 2022.

 Professor Martin’s outstanding research combines fundamental insights into the genetics of metabolic processes in plants and how we can use them to enhance the nutritional composition of human foods.
 She is a powerful advocate, and practitioner, of plant science for human health.
 As we tackle the twin challenges of increasing human health and protecting the health of the planet, her research is globally significant.

 Cathie’s early research focussed on understanding how plants regulate their flower pigmentation – specifically the biosynthesis and diversity of anthocyanins – the pigments that give plants their characteristic red, purple and blue colours.
 She identified the key genes that regulate anthocyanin biosynthesis in plants, using the genetic model Antirrhinum majus.
 This allowed her to pinpoint several transcription factors (including members of the MYB class) that coordinate the expression of genes encoding anthocyanin biosynthesis enzymes.